marimuthu960/deeplearning_rosbot/README.md

 # deeplearning_rosbot
-This uses Raspberry pi and ROS
+This uses Raspberry pi and ROS with Deep Learning approach